-DHYG 3110L - Dental Anatomy Laboratory (0-2-1)
+DHYG 3110 - Dental Anatomy (2-0-2)

-This course provides a laboratory study of hard tissues of the head and oral cavity with emphasis on applications to dental hygiene practice.
-This course includes a detailed study of the anatomy of the human dentition and the bones of the skull in the laboratory setting.
+This course provides the study of hard tissues of the head and oral cavity with emphasis on applications to dental hygiene practice.
+This course includes a detailed study of the anatomy of the human dentition and the bones of the skull.
 Prerequisite(s): B.S.D.H.
 Admission.